Smart Metering Installation Code of Practice

 The Smart Metering Installation Code of Practice (SMICoP) is a set of rules and standards to be followed when installing a new smart meter.

 If you’re getting a new smart meter, the Code means we also have to make sure you’re given all the information you need.
-Before the visiting engineer leaves, they will run through everything with you, showing you how to use, and make the most of, all your new smart metering kit.
+Once the engineer has connected your smart meter, they will run through everything with you, showing you how to use, and make the most of, all your new smart metering kit.

 They’ll make sure you know how to use it to improve the energy efficiency of your home, which in turn can cut your energy bills.